christopherConcannon/faykbook/README.md

 ## Description

-A social network API built with Express.js, MongoDB and Mongoose
+A social network API built with Express.js, MongoDB and Mongoose.
+Includes routes to create users and add other users as friends.
+Logged in users can create thoughts/posts and leave reactions to other users' thoughts/posts.

 ## Table of Contents
   * [Installation](#installation)